adamkewley/osimperf/README.md

-# osim-perf
+# osimperf

-A benchmark suite for measuing OpenSim's overall simulation performance.
+A benchmark suite for measuring OpenSim's overall simulation performance.

 This benchmark suite is used to measure OpenSim's *overall*